noislabs/whitepaper/src/our_approach.md

-In contrast to other consensus algorithms, Tendermint-based blockchains do not need randomness at block production layer.
+In contrast to other consensus algorithms, Tendermint-based blockchains do not need or provide randomness at block production layer.
 Therefore, for our first iteration, we are building our stack entirely on the application level of the chain (i.e. as a collection of smart contracts and offchain bots).
 This design decision makes it really easy for developers to use our technology since randomness can